4. Found in Ohio

 Read moreBoletus speciosus

 Red cap browns in old age & stains blue.
 Yellow pores & pale yellow cap flesh blue instantly.
 Well-netted stem yellow above & red by base.
-Uncommon.
+Uncommon to rare.

 Read moreBoletus subcaerulescens (“Almost Bluing King Bolete”)

-Stem has white netting white, darkening lower down & from handling.
+Stem has white netting high, darkening lower down & from handling.
 Reddish-brown, oft-wrinkled cap.
 Creamy pores age to yellow & may stain blue-gray that turns brownish.

 Read moreBoletus subdepauperatus